thegodone/molds-branch/doc/README.txt

    <Particle Plot>
       Write particle plot directive for the output of the density of the particle which lives avobe Fermi's sea.
-      Note that this plot is valid only when CIS is required.
+      This module is valid only when CIS is carried out.
+      Note that All threads draw different particle deinsities.
+      In the hybrid parallelization with openMP/MPI, each particle densitis is written to the local disk of a node on which each process are running.
+      Therefore, staging-out should be carried out for the drawn particle deinsities.

       E.g.
          PARTICLEPLOT